 The house looked over a T-shaped pond that was designed to reflect the Flint Arch.
-The central structure of this house was destroyed in a fire in the early hours of 18 September 1913 and only the Billiard Room (now toilets and new café) and Conservatory (now meeting room and toilets) remain.
+The central structure of this house was destroyed in a fire in the early hours of 18 September 1913 and only the Conservatory and Billiard Room remain.

 Old Palace House

 Old Palace House was a gentlemen's villa completed in 1768.
 A Mr Frederick W Lane lived in the house, although it is unknown when.
 It stood derelict in Cedars Park for many years until it burnt down around 1970.
 The cause of the fire has never been verified.

 Today, a single brick wall from the house stands in Cedars Park, protected by a metal fence.
 A well, which has been filled in, is also standing.